attilam/smol/README.md

   - DONE ~~copy assets into place in `public` directory~~
   - compile SASS/SCSS maybe (if I'll need it)
   - DONE ~~Assets could be just another route, but all content is pass-through!~~
+  - generate different versions of images (e.g. for thumbnails)

 - Layouts and Partials
   - DONE ~~add theme support~~